Last Year's Post: Slow Cooker Teriyaki Chicken

 2 shallots, thinly sliced

-1 lb shrimp, peeled, deveined, tails removed, cut in half lengthwise
+1 lb shrimp, peeled, deveined, tails removed, cut in half

 ¼ cup dessert wine, either Vin Santo or Moscato